aseemk/aseemk.com/talks/advanced-neo4j-text.md

 ### <!-- .element: class="fragment" --> 🎩 [Dave Stern](https://paper.fiftythree.com/davestern) & [Matt Cox](https://paper.fiftythree.com/mcox) 👏

 // Notes:
-Let's talk about reading data, and what it means with respect to consistency.
+So let's start with reading data, and what it means with respect to consistency.
 <p/>
 All of my knowledge here is thanks to my colleague Dave, and our latest and greatest setup is thanks to my colleague Matt.